Alor Island: Geography

-Alor has an area of about 2,125 km^{2}, making it the largest island of the Alor archipelago.
+Alor has an area of about 2,119 km^{2}, making it the largest island of the Alor archipelago.
 Kalabahi is the only town on the island of Alor, with an estimated population of 19,210 in mid 2023.
 The variety of goods obtainable in Kalabahi is surprising considering its size and location.
-The 2010 census recorded the population of the island as 145,299 out of 190,000 in the regency.
-The 2020 census produced a total of 163,377, and the official estimate as at mid 2024 was 174,150.
+The 2010 census recorded the population of the island as 145,125 out of 190,026 in the regency.
+The 2020 census produced a total of 163,377, and the official estimate as at mid 2025 was 177,006.

 Alor is of volcanic origin and has very rugged terrain.
 The main part of the island is mountainous, but there is a prominent peninsula along its north coast which includes the main town of Kalabahi; the peninsula encompasses the administrative districts of Alor Barat Laut and Kabola, plus the northern half of the Mutiara Bay District (kecamatan Teluk Mutiara).
 This peninsula is called the Bird's Head.
 The region near Kalabahi is the only flat area.
 This may be why the Dutch chose the location as the capital and main harbor (Alor-Kecil) in 1911.

 On 12 November 2004, an earthquake occurred, killing 34 people, and injuring 400.
 The shock had a moment magnitude of 7.5 and a maximum Mercalli intensity of VIII (Severe).

 Administration

-Alor Island comprises twelve of the eighteen districts of the Alor Regency, as follows, with the official estimates as at mid 2023.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 107 rural desa (villages) and 16 urban kelurahan (subdistricts), and its post code.
+Alor Island comprises twelve of the eighteen districts of the Alor Regency, as follows, with the official estimates as at mid 2025.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 107 rural desa (villages) and 16 urban kelurahan, and its post code.